a1rishav/stock_predictor/README.md

 ## Can I use to trade stocks in real time ?

 To trade stocks you need to perform actions like buy, hold and sell.
-You can dry Reinforcement learning algorithms for that like look at this super cool blog https://towardsdatascience.com/aifortrading-2edd6fac689d
+You can try Reinforcement learning algorithms for that like look at this super cool blog https://towardsdatascience.com/aifortrading-2edd6fac689d

 ## How to use this code?